silentorb/marloth-story/books/fairytale/part4.md

 "I don't think that's going to be very easy right now." said Fugue.
 "Right now she seems to be a real hot item."

+"Then we'll need to gather information about her routines.
+See if there are any opportunities to rescue her."

-"We know something about that." said the dolls.
-"We pick up a lot of the gossip around the City."
+"We know a great deal about the princess." said the dolls.
+"We pick up a lot of the gossip around the City, and most of the gossip is about her these days."

 James turned his attention to the dolls.
 "How frequently is Adelle by herself?"